dushka-dragoeva/TelerikSeson2016/Useful Materials/C Sharp/Regex.md

 ### Special symbols

-\+ - for sequence else maches a single symbol
+\+ - for sequence else maches a single symbol maches the preceding expression 1 or more times

-*
+* - maches the preceding expression 0 or more times

+.
+The desimal point matches any single character exept the newline character

+For example, /.n/ matches 'an' and 'on' in "nay, an apple is on the tree", but not 'nay'.

+.* matches any whole string

 | - or

-? - can present or no after the symbol
+? - can present or no after the symbol.
+Matches the preceding expression 0 or 1 time - equivalent to {0,1}

+/\d+/ to "123abc" matches "123".
+But applying /\d+?/ to that same string matches only the "1".

 ^ - maches start of text or line

 $ - maches end of text or line

 ^.....$ the regex must match exactly from start to end .
 If there is a partitial coincidence it doesn't match

+[] char set
+[^ae] - matches anything but not ae.
+A negated or complemented character set

+() - for grouping

 ### Flags